-Retirement Villages Group Ltd (RVG) is proposing the demolition and redevelopment of Sheer House in West Byfleet to deliver a vibrant mixed-use retirement-led community in the heart of the village.
+Retirement Villages Group Ltd (RVG) has begun the demolition and redevelopment of Sheer House in West Byfleet to deliver a vibrant mixed-use retirement-led community in the heart of the village.

 Number of homes

 The current outline planning consent is for a minimum of 208 units and a maximum of 255 mixed-use homes.
 We are proposing to reduce this to about 200 retirement living homes.

 This will enable us to make improvements to the design of the individual apartments as well as common areas and amenities, including amenities that will be open to the wider public.

 Retirement Villages Group is a specialist provider of retirement living.
 In the existing outline, planning consent of up to 50% of the residential units are allocated for use as retirement living.

 We propose to change this to 100% of retirement living units.
 This change will enable us to continue to focus on the area in which we have expertise, which is in providing desirable and thriving retirement communities – and more accurately reflect the housing needs of the area.